The direction of our current research was very much shaped by the feedback we received from individuals with tic disorders and their families.

 We are now dedicating our efforts to the development of a commercially available wearable wrist device that administers median nerve stimulation at the press of a button with the aim to empower individuals with Tourette syndrome to manage their symptoms effectively and have control over their tics.

-People who received active stimulation experienced a significant reduction in the severity and frequency of their tics.
-On average, they saw a reduction in tic frequency of more than 25% while they received stimulation.
+The UK-wide double-blind sham-controlled clinical trial of the Neupulse device for suppressing tics in Tourette syndrome run by Neupulse, Nottinghamshire Healthcare NHS Foundation Trust and the University of Nottingham showed that people who received active stimulation experienced a significant reduction in the severity and frequency of their tics.
+On average they saw a reduction in tic frequency of more than 25% while they received stimulation.

 After using the device for 4 weeks, people who received active stimulation experienced a reduction in their tic severity of more than 35%.
-In total, 59% of the people who received active stimulation experienced a reduction in tic severity of at least 25% compared to baseline.
+In total 59% of the people who received active stimulation experienced a reduction in tic severity of at least 25% compared to baseline.

 Company number: 13198315